 The State Transport Police allocates program funds for expenditures associated with overtime, both incidental and planned, to conduct eligible MCSAP activities in support of CMV-involved crash reduction activities.
+Overtime is unpredictable and therefore may vary from the budgeted amount.

-3 - Fringe Benefits
+Part 4 Section 3 - Fringe Benefits